User Guide

 -

-Caution: Important information to note which might negatively impact your experience in using PetPal as it might cause fatal errors
+Important information to note which might negatively impact your experience in using PetPal as it might cause fatal

 -